simplesconsultoria/s17.portlets/README.rst

 Life, the Universe, and Everything
 ==================================

-Profile, birthday and white pages portlets for a person.
+User Profile, Birthdays and White Pages portlets for a user or person.

 Mostly Harmless
 ===============